Master of Arts in Teaching

 Program Highlights

-• Earn a Master’s degree and initial teaching license in middle childhood (grade 4-9) or K-12 special education at the same time!
+• Earn a Master’s degree and initial teaching license in Middle Childhood (grade 4-9) or K-12 Intervention Specialist at the same time!

 • Embedded field experiences in diverse settings that allow students to immediately apply theory to practice.